 I was diagnosed with scoliosis, a curve in my spine, when I was about eight years old.
 Many are diagnosed with scoliosis at a young age and find themselves having to access treatment in their junior years.
 You can click here to learn more about the condition and the treament involved.
 It was purely an accident.
 My mom was seeing a chiropractor for her own slight curvature, and I was playing around on the scales when the doctor noticed that when I stood on two scales, one foot on each, one side of my body weighed significantly more than the other.
+This is the kind of thing that chiropractors for back pain can spot easily.
 So he decided to give me an X-ray.
 My curve was noticeable at that time, but it became more severe as time went on.
 The worst was during puberty when I hit a growth spurt.
 In several years, my spinal curve increased almost thirty degrees.
 I have an upper and a lower curve, each which are considered severe (my spine looks like a backward “S” from behind).
 To give you an idea, my lower curve is 57 degrees, and anything over 25 is considered severe and requires a back brace in the medical world.
 Anything over 40 degrees requires spinal surgery.

 |An X-ray of my lower spine from 2008.|

 An X-ray of a normal lower spine.